 Cruise passengers arriving in Barbados also have some transportation options when it comes to leaving the cruise terminal.

 Click on the link above to check out some of these options, as well as some great tips on how to spend your time on the island.

 Get Around on Island Tours

-There are a number of great tour companies operating in Barbados, each with a variety of island tours to offer.
+Some great tour companies are operating in Barbados, each with a variety of island tours to offer.